 At her private practice at Asula Wellness Center in downtown Portland, Dr. Briley focuses on identifying food sensitivities, optimizing digestive health, balancing hormones, and the prevention and treatment of chronic diseases.
 Dr. Briley received her doctorate degree at National College (now University) of Natural Medicine and her Bachelor of Science in Biology from University of Wisconsin at Madison.

 Dr. Jackson and Dr. Briley are authors of Food as Medicine Everyday, Reclaim your Health with Whole Foods.

 Manda’s passion is to encourage the growth and wellness of local communities through nutrition education.
 She believes that knowledge about healthy and nutritious food should be a fundamental right for all people.
-As a humanitarian and world traveler, Manda’s long term goal is to use food as medicine to help alleviate malnutrition globally.
-In her free time Manda immerses herself in nature, backpacking, climbing, and running.
+In her free time Manda immerses herself in nature through backpacking, climbing, and running.